idol

 model.optimize();

 idol is not a MIP solver in itself.
-In fact, it typically needs to call external solvers as a sub-routine of more complex algorithms such as Branch-and-Price.
+In fact, it typically needs to call external solvers as a subroutine of more complex algorithms like, e.g., branch-and-cut-and-price.

 The idea is to work hand in hand with existing well-engineered optimization software to enhance their possibilities.
-By doing so, we aim at solving larger and more complex problems than what is currently possible.
+Not to replace them!